jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

                 "CMD [\"/bin/sh\" \"-c\" \"cd /src && node ./app.js\"]"
 ```

-This section tells us exactly what command the Docker container is suposed to run.
+This section tells us exactly what command the Docker container is supposed to run.
 In this particular instance, we know that the command translates to

 ```
 /bin/sh -c "cd /src && node ./app.js"
 ```

 The part that is in quotation marks is the actual command.
-From the looks of it, when the container is spun up, it will `cd` into the `/src` directlly and run a node application.
+From the looks of it, when the container is spun up, it will `cd` into the `/src` directly and run a node application.
 Nice!

 # More on Running Containers

 So far, the only thing we know about running a container is that `-it` is an interactive mode and that running can simply be achieved with `docker container run`.
-There are some other details that might be helpeful to know, in particular relating to automatic restarts.
+There are some other details that might be helpful to know, in particular relating to automatic restarts.
 For example, we can pass in some flags such as `always`, `unless-stopped`, and `on-failure` to specify what action the Docker container should take when something breaks down, causing a halt.

 ```
 ! docker container run --name neversaydie -it --restart always alpine sh